Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Noise Mitigation

 \subsection{Hyperfine Magnetic Noise and Microwave Photon Loss}

 Thus far in this manuscript, we have primarily focused on dephasing from charge noise, due to the inherent susceptibility of the system: faster gates with higher $\Delta \omega_c$ require more charge sensitivity.
 While other decoherence mechanisms may dominate in different systems or during single-qubit operations, they are slow compared to the gate times $t_g \lesssim \SI{50}{ns}$ obtained in Sec.~\ref{sec:4}.
-Hyperfine magnetic noise is associated with $T^*_2\sim \SI{10}{\micro s}$ in isotopically pure Si/SiGe devices~\cite{Kawakami14, Kerckhoff21}.
+Hyperfine magnetic noise is associated with $T^*_2 \gtrsim \SI{1}{\micro s}$ for spin qubits in isotopically pure Si/SiGe devices~\cite{Kawakami14, Kerckhoff21, Bo24}.
 Superconducting resonators grown directly on semiconductor substrates in hybrid configurations are generally plagued by microwave photon loss, with quality factors on the order of $10^3$~\cite{Mi17}, corresponding to $T_1$ of order $\SI{1}{\micro s}$ for typical GHz-scale resonator frequencies.
+Moreover, flip-chip architectures where the quantum dots and the coupler are on separate tiers could lead to much higher Q factors on the order of $10^4$~\cite{Holman21, Corrigan23}.
 While these lifetimes are small compared to those in realizations of high-Q superconducting resonators~\cite{Mahashabde20}, they are nevertheless considerably longer than $t_g$.
 Furthermore, our coupler is only transiently populated during the gate; it is not fully populated during most of the gate operation for the case of pulse-envelope-engineered CZ gates.
-Thus, we estimate $< 10^{-4}$ infidelity from hyperfine noise and $\sim 10^{-2}$ infidelity from photon loss.
+Thus, we estimate $< 10^{-4}$ infidelity from hyperfine noise and $< 10^{-2}$ infidelity from photon loss.